 The Political Consequences of the Great Recession

-I was a member of the ERC-funded research project POLCON, which studied the political consequences of the Great Recession.
+The global financial crisis ushered in a period of economic instability, which heightened distributive conflicts and increased the salience of many economic policies.
+Still, the political consequences of the crisis differed across countries and political contexts.
+I was a member of the ERC-funded research project POLCON which was led by Hanspeter Kriesi and which studied the different political consequences of the Great Recession.
 The project combined a comparative-static analysis of 30 European countries with a dynamic analysis of political conflict in 12 countries.
 For this purpose, we studied both elections and political protest in the shadow of the Great Recession and analyzed the issue-specific public interaction between both political arenas.
 The key question that the project addressed was whether the Great Recession changed the long-term trends of political conflict in Europe.
-For this purpose, we utilized survey data as well as original content anlysis of protest events, election campaigns, and issue-specific public contestations.
+For this purpose, we utilized survey data as well as original content analysis of protest events, election campaigns, and issue-specific public contestations.

 - “The effect of austerity packages on government popularity during the Great Recession” (with Abel Bojar, Hanspeter Kriesi and Chendi Wang).
 British Journal of Political Science 52(1):181-199, 2022.